Edwinngera/sparsex/README.md

 #### Priority
 * Pipeline, server actions, get predicitions pipeline.
+* Pipeline, np.frombuffer of bytearray having issues when the array length is 1 and with int and uint datatype. np.frombuffer eays away the array if uint8, reads wrong value when int64 but performs quite well when float64.
+Maybe add another message field for single predictions.

 #### Backlog
 * Pipeline, Add a constant "image_size" as an attribute for the pipeline as a whole so that there is one constant image size for the entirety of the pipeline from training to classification.
 * Pipeline, add "checksum" functionality in request and response messages for data (image / image_array) verfication.
+* Pipeline, make sure all/most data types for the data bytes are handled.
 * Training, dictionary learning.
 * Training, train classifier after extracting features for one image.
 * Feature extraction, use Spams.